robin-raymond/zax.io/mutable.md

 #### Automatic conversion of qualifiers when two different implementations of mutability exists

-When a type supports both `mutable` and `immutable` except with two different type implementations, conversion between `mutable`, `immutable`, and `constant` is only automatic for some conversions.
+When a type supports both `mutable` and `immutable` qualifiers except with two different type implementations, conversion between `mutable`, `immutable`, and `constant` is only automatic for some conversions.
 Other conversions will fail or require a use of an `as` operator with special conversion logic.

 ````zax
 MyType :: type mutable {